drixindustries/Rug-Killer-On-Solana/client/public/DEPLOYMENT_INSTRUCTIONS.md

 Once the vanity address is found, the script will:
 - ✅ Create the token mint account
 - ✅ Initialize the mint
-- ✅ Mint 1 billion $RUGK tokens to your wallet
+- ✅ Mint 1 billion $ANTIRUG tokens to your wallet

 ---